dfki-ric/phobos/README.md

 ![Phobos](https://github.com/dfki-ric/phobos/wiki/img/phobos_logo_small.png)

-Phobos is an add-on for the open-source 3D modeling software [Blender](http://www.blender.org) that enables the creation of WYSIWYG robot models for use in robot frameworks like [ROS](http://wiki.ros.org/) and [ROCK](https://github.com/rock-core) or in real-time simulations such as [MARS](https://github.com/rock-simulation/mars) or
+Phobos is both a CLI tool and add-on for the open-source 3D modeling software [Blender](http://www.blender.org) to support your robot model creation and editing

+The Blender add-on enables the creation of WYSIWYG robot models for use in robot frameworks like [ROS](http://wiki.ros.org/) and [ROCK](https://github.com/rock-core) or in real-time simulations such as [MARS](https://github.com/rock-simulation/mars) or